When is Don available?

 Where may we find Don’s biographical information and/or photo?

-On the Biography page is sufficient biographical information to read when introducing Don, along with a printer-friendly version of the same.
+On the About page is sufficient biographical information to read when introducing Don, along with a printer-friendly version of the same.
 There’s even a link at the bottom of that page to download both the bio and photo as a Microsoft Word file, already formatted to print as a bulletin insert you can use to promote the event.

-At the bottom of the Biography page is a link to promotional photos where you can choose digital pictures in color or black-and-white, in both formal and casual portraits, to download to your computer.
+Here is a link to promotional photos where you can choose digital pictures in color or black-and-white, in both formal and casual portraits, to download to your computer.

 What equipment, materials, etc., does Don want us to have at the event?